Jonny7171/flickpicks/README.md

 [![Watch our demo!](https://img.youtube.com/vi/WIaM8yfF8Uk/0.jpg)](https://youtube.com/watch?v=WIaM8yfF8Uk)

 ## Getting Started
-1. Download the Final.apk file from version 1.0.0 release.
+1. Download the Final_Submission.apk file from version 1.1.0 release.
 2. If Android Studio is installed on your machine, open the application.
 3. If Android Studio is not installed on your machine, please install the latest version of Android Studio from https://developer.android.com/studio based on your specific OS.
 4. Once Android Studio is open, click on "New Project".